Inventors struggle to protect patents in Africa

 South Africa's IP office, for example, received 7,444 patent applications in 2012.
 Of these, 608 were filed by residents, the rest were by foreign applicants, according to WIPO statistics.

-Otieno said an increase IP protection court cases being heard in Africa could spur more specialisation and expertise.
+Otieno said an increase IP protection court cases being heard in Africa could spur more specialization and expertise.

 His advice to African entrepreneurs?